Fast spectral separation method for kinetic equation with anisotropic non-stationary collision operator retaining micro-model fidelity: Numerical results

 The coefficients $\alpha_{\ast}$, $d_{\ast}$ and $\sigma_{\ast}$ are prescribed to ensure that the initial distributions satisfy three key conditions: unit total probability, zero net momentum, and a total kinetic energy consistent with the system parameters specified in the \ref{sec:simulation_settings}.
 The initial velocity distribution in the GMM is constructed by extending a one-dimensional double-well potential to three dimensions via multiplicative separation along each velocity component.

-Fig. \ref{fig:sim_GMM} presents the instantaneous velocity distribution function $f(\bm{v}, t)$ on the $v_x$-$v_y$ plane with the GMM initial distribution, obtained from the MD, Landau and the present model at $t=0.5$ and $t=1.0$.
+Fig. \ref{fig:sim_GMM} presents the instantaneous velocity distribution function $f(\boldsymbol{v}, t)$ on the $v_x$-$v_y$ plane with the GMM initial distribution, obtained from the MD, Landau and the present model at $t=0.5$ and $t=1.0$, \tcb{and the comparison of the absolute error is shown in Fig. \ref{fig:GMM_abserr} in \ref{sec:simulation_settings}}.
 The predictions of the present generalized collision kernel with SS structure can accurately reproduce the MD results, including the peaks of the distribution along the angular direction.
 In contrast, the prediction from the Landau model shows apparent deviations.
-Fig. \ref{fig:sim_radial} presents the simulation results of the RM case at times $t=0.25$, $0.5$, and $0.75$, comparing the velocity distribution functions $f(|\bm{v}|)$ and $|\bm{v}|f(|\bm{v}|)$ computed by using the MD, Landau, and the present model.
+Fig. \ref{fig:sim_radial} presents the simulation results of the RM case at times $t=0.25$, $0.5$, and $0.75$, comparing the velocity distribution functions $f(|\boldsymbol{v}|)$ and $|\boldsymbol{v}|f(|\boldsymbol{v}|)$ computed by using the MD, Landau, and the present model.
 Similar to the GMM case, the prediction of the present model shows good agreement with the MD results, while the prediction of the Landau model shows apparent deviations.
-In particular, the time evolution of the velocity distribution $f(\bm{v}, t)$ retains the radial symmetry condition discussed in Corollary \ref{cor:radial_symmetry}, and verifies the frame-indifference constraints.
+In particular, the time evolution of the velocity distribution $f(\boldsymbol{v}, t)$ retains the radial symmetry condition discussed in Corollary \ref{cor:radial_symmetry}, and verifies the frame-indifference constraints.